 EPOS and Sennheiser made a few gaming headsets in partnership, and released a Gaming Suite app for additional features.
 It’s a pretty barebones app, but if you have a GSP 670, GSP 370, or GSX 300 external sound card, you can use the gaming Suite to tweak audio settings like EQ profiles, mic settings, and virtual surround sound.

-Audeze HQ supports few headsets
+Audeze HQ supports a few headsets

 The two headsets have pretty different features, so their individual settings pages are separated in the Profile menu on the right side of the app.
-If that seems strange, it’s because it is—usually when “profile” pops up in an app like this, it refers to a custom settings profile you create (which the app also does), not different headset pages.
+If that seems strange, it’s because it is—usually, when “profile” pops up in an app like this, it refers to a custom settings profile you create (which the app also does), not different headset pages.
 Additionally, your Audeze headset needs to be plugged into your computer to use the app—even though the Penrose is a wireless gaming headset that connects with a USB dongle.

 Nintendo Switch Online is unremarkable